kchu25/SEQ2EXPdata.jl/README.md

 ## What does it do?

-- Stores your sequences and their expression labels together, so you don’t have to juggle multiple arrays.
+- Stores your sequences and their expression labels together, so you don't have to juggle multiple arrays.
 - Makes sure your data is consistent (all sequences the same length, labels match up, etc.).
 - Lets you add feature names for your labels if you want.

 ## Quick Start

-Here’s how you might use SEQ2EXPdata in your own project:
+Here's how you might use SEQ2EXPdata in your own project:

 ```julia
 using SEQ2EXPdata